 Meanwhile, JUUL Labs has launched its promised “educational” campaign to illustrate JUUL’s concern about teen use of its product.
 The effort includes a separate website called JUUL Facts that sports the headline-sized advice, “IF YOU DON’T SMOKE OR VAPE, DON’T START.”

 JUUL Labs apparently doesn’t understand that the only thing it can do to ease the pressure it’s feeling from tobacco control and public health groups is to go out of business.
 JUUL’s sin is being successful.
-By creating a real threat to cigarettes, JUUL has also become a real threat to tobacco control organizations, government agencies, smoking cessation services, NRT-selling pharma companies, and the rest of the “anti-tobacco” industries that depend totally on cigarette sales.
+By creating a real threat to cigarettes with a vape that can help you quit, JUUL has also become a real threat to tobacco control organizations, government agencies, smoking cessation services, NRT-selling pharma companies, and the rest of the “anti-tobacco” industries that depend totally on cigarette sales.

 JUUL can never please these people.
 The tobacco control industry doesn’t care about teen vapers — or adult smokers.
 It cares about its own survival.
 Any product that disrupts the aligned interests of cigarette manufacturers and tobacco control will be a target until it’s sold to a compliant tobacco company, or dead.